alpha-unito/cwl-1000genome-workflow/README.md

 Workflow input data are stored online on the [1000Genomes workflow repository](https://github.com/pegasus-isi/1000genome-workflow) and the [1000Genomes FTP server](https://ftp.1000genomes.ebi.ac.uk).
 The `download_data.sh` script creates the data directory structure and downloads all the required data in the proper locations.

-Once all software and data dependencies are installed, the workflow can be launched using the following command:
+Once all software and data dependencies are installed, the C++ applications must be compiled.
+Follow the [guideline](scripts/cpp-applications/README.md) for instructions.

+Compilied the application, the workflow can be launched using the following command:

 ```bash
 cwl-runner main.cwl config.yml
 ```

+## 1000 Genome applications written in C++

+The applications were been implemented in C++ by:
+_Martinelli, A.R., Torquati, M., Aldinucci, M., Colonnelli, I., Cantalupo, B.: Capio: a middleware for transparent i/o streaming in data-intensive workflows.
+In: 2023 IEEE 30th International Conference on High Performance Computing, Data, and Analytics (HiPC).
+IEEE, Goa, India (2023). [doi:10.1109/HiPC58850.2023.00031](https://doi.org/10.1109/HiPC58850.2023.00031)_.